 - Milwaukee College Prep (MCP), a charter school, inquired about buying Malcolm X and Edison.
 MPS declined.
 MCP also wanted to buy Green Bay school.
 However, MPS said it was not on the market – and then immediately sold Green Bay to someone else.

 Consequently, MPS’ refusal to sell empty, unused buildings – and the City in enabling MPS – violates the spirit of state law.
 Under Act 17, the Common Council can sell or lease school buildings if a building has been unused or underutilized for at least 12 consecutive months (including the 12 months prior to passage).
 In other words, the City has complete control over the selling of school buildings.
 Instead, the City of Milwaukee ignored the legislature’s request to sell the buildings.
 It passed policies that explicitly prohibited private schools in the choice program from purchasing the buildings.
 And it has enabled MPS to stonewall, frustrate, and prevent charter and choice schools from buying or leasing unused school buildings.

 WILL calls upon the City of Milwaukee to use the power the legislature gave it by immediately placing every vacant and unneeded school building on the market and allowing choice and charter schools to have a fair opportunity to purchase these buildings.

 The full report can be found here.
-To access the Exhibits seperately: Exhibit A: City of Milwaukee's Policy of Disposition of MPS Property, Exhibit B: MPS Disposition of Vacant Facilities Chart (March 2013), Exhibit C: City to St. Marcus letter, Exhibit D: Milwaukee College Prep to Superintendent Gregory Thornton, Exhibit E: Deed Restriction.
+To access the Exhibits separately: Exhibit A: City of Milwaukee’s Policy of Disposition of MPS Property, Exhibit B: MPS Disposition of Vacant Facilities Chart (March 2013), Exhibit C: City to St. Marcus letter, Exhibit D: Milwaukee College Prep to Superintendent Gregory Thornton, Exhibit E: Deed Restriction.